vinibiavatti1/CodenameEagleNVLMap/README.md

 ## Map Goals

-The map has some goals, to give you a additional experience.
-Try to solve them with your frieds!
+The map has some goals, to give you an additional experience.
+Try to solve them with your frieds, and become a true RED spy!

 - Goal 1. `HARD` Find the 13 hidden blue antidotes
 - Goal 2. `MEDIUM` Find the 5 hidden items (bomb, uniform, wrench, ID card and misterious key)